 - a.
 Latin and Greek authors, especially Poets and Orators; - b.
 The History of Greek and Latin Literature or of some periods thereof, with such portions of ancient writers on the Arts of Poetry and Style as shall be specified by the Board of Studies. - c.
-The Elements of Deductive Logic, together with some portion of an ancient writer on Logic or on Language or some other department of Logic.
-Such portion of an ancient writer on Logic or on Language and such other department of Logic shall be specified by the Board of Studies. - d.
+The Elements of Deductive Logic, with such portions of ancient writers on Logic or on Language, or such other departments of Logic, as shall be specified by the Board of Studies. - d.
 The Elements of Comparative Philology as illustrating the Greek and Latin languages.